-The Nutri-Placer 950 is a 30-inch (76.2-cm) row strip-till applicator.
-Working width choices are 20, 30, 40 or 60 feet (6.1, 9.1, 12.2 or 18.3 meters).
+The Nutri-Placer 950 is a 30-inch row striptill applicator.
+Working widths choices are 20, 30, 40 or 60 feet.

 Both toolbars provide consistent nitrogen placement in the root zone with excellent soil sealing capability.
 They use opposing sealing discs which can be positioned in either concave or convex positions.
 Solid discs are recommended for conventionally tilled fields while notched discs are recommended for consistent closing in fields with heavy residue.